flyve-mdm/glpi-plugin/README.md

 ## Dependencies

-This plugin is depends on GLPi, FusionInventory for GLPi and a some packages
+This plugin depends on GLPi, FusionInventory for GLPi and some packages

-* Download our specific version of GLPi 9.1.1 (please refer to its documentation to install)
+* Download our specific version of GLPi 9.1.2 (please refer to its documentation to install)
 * Download FusionInventory 9.1+1.0 for GLPi and put it in glpi/plugins/
 * Donwload Flyve MDM for GLPi and put it in glpi/plugins/